Security Hardening Guide

 Weekly Security Updates

-# Pull latest image
+# Pull latest image and restart

 docker pull ghcr.io/cboxdk/php-baseimages/php-fpm-nginx:8.3-bookworm